 Principal Investment Risks: As with all mutual funds, there is the risk that you could lose money through your investment in the Fund.
 The Fund is not intended to be a complete investment program but rather one component of a diversified investment portfolio.
+An investment in the Fund is not guaranteed to achieve its investment objective; is not a deposit with a bank; is not insured, endorsed or guaranteed by the Federal Deposit Insurance Corporation or any other government agency; and is subject to investment risks.
+The value of your investment in the Fund, as well as the amount of return you receive on your investment, may fluctuate significantly.
+You may lose part or all of your investment in the Fund or your investment may not perform as well as other similar investments.
 Many factors affect the Fund's net asset value and performance.